ArjenBack/ArjenBack/README.md

 - 👋 Hi, I’m @ArjenBack
-- 👀 I’m interested in AI, python database systems
+- 👀 I’m interested in AI, algoritms and software devolpment
+- 🏫 I would love to go to the university and get a major in computer engeneering
-- 🌱 I’m currently learning Python and javascript
+- 🌱 I’m currently learning Python and rust
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on everything that strengthens my collaboration skills
 - 📫 How to reach me github.arjen@backeljauw.be

 <!---